A tourist’s guide to Jerez

 Supermercados El Jamón.
 I haven’t set foot in here yet but I walk past often and it looks like my kinda place, i.e. not busy most of the time.

-Tip: if you want to handle the fruit/veggies before you buy, put on one of the disposable gloves.
+Tip: If you want to handle the fruit/veggies before you buy, put on one of the disposable gloves.

 Fresh food markets